Azure/prometheus-collector/otelcollector/docs/publicpreviewdocs/ama-metrics-settings-readme.md

 The new label will also show up in the grafana instance in the cluster dropdown instead of the default one.
 >Note - only alpha-numeric characters are allowed, everything else will be replaced with _ .
 This is to ensure that different components that consume this label (otel collector, telegraf etc..) will all adhere to the basic alphanumeric + _ convention.

+# Debug mode - Sync with Grace to doc